Brightcove & TubeMogul Release Q2 Online Video Research Report

-Today, Brightcove & TubeMogul released the Online Video & Media Industry Quarterly Research Report for the second quarter of 2010.
+CAMBRIDGE, Mass. and EMERYVILLE, CA, September 13, 2010— Brightcove, the leading online video platform, and TubeMogul, an online video analytics and advertising platform, today published the Online Video & the Media Industry Quarterly Research Report for the second quarter of 2010.
 The report examines online video discovery, usage and engagement data from a sample of nearly 2,000 news and entertainment websites representing 3.4 billion video streams.

 Notable findings include:

-- Online video continues to be an extremely fast-growing part of the media industry.
-More people are watching more video across the board.
-In Q2, unique viewers increased on average by 2.8 percent per month, with consumers watching 11 percent more videos month-over month compared to last quarter.
+- Online video consumption grew across all media industry categories.
+In Q2, unique viewers increased on average by 2.8 percent per month, with consumers watching 11 percent more videos month-over-month compared to last quarter.

 The data used for the analysis included in the report was taken from a cross-section sample of Brightcove customers representing media industry verticals.
 While the sample aggregates a sizable data set, it is not intended to be statistically representative of the online video industry as a whole, or of Brightcove’s entire customer base.
 Instead, the data analysis is intended to provide a directional snapshot of media trends and inform additional research initiatives focused on the online video industry.